-- (1) If the bidder has given a bidder's statement to the target and requested the target to give the bidder information in accordance with this section, the target must inform the bidder of: - (a) the name and address of each person who, at a time specified by the bidder under subsection (2), held securities: - (i) in the bid class; or - (ii) convertible into securities in the bid class; and - (b) the type, and number of each type, of those securities held by the person at the specified time. - (1A) However, the target does not need to give information to the bidder about a person or their holding of securities unless the target knows the person's name.

-Note: A defendant bears an evidential burden in relation to the matters in subsection (1A), see subsection 13.3(3) of the Criminal Code.

-(1B) An offence based on subsection (1) is an offence of strict liability.
+- (1) If the bidder has given a bidder's statement to the target and requested the target to give the bidder information in accordance with this section, the target must inform the bidder of: - (a) the name and address of each person who, at a time specified by the bidder under subsection (2), held securities: - (i) in the bid class; or - (ii) convertible into securities in the bid class; and - (aa) where the target knows an electronic address for the person because the person holds securities in the target, and believes on reasonable grounds that it is a current electronic address for the person for receiving electronic communications-that electronic address; and - (ab) where an election of the person to be sent documents by the target in physical form, or in electronic form, is in force under section 110E (disregarding subsection 110E(8)) in relation to a kind of documents mentioned in subsection (1C) of this section-the fact that such an election is in force; and - (b) the type, and number of each type, of those securities held by the person at the specified time. - (1A) However, the target does not need to give information to the bidder about a person or their holding of securities unless the target knows the person's name. - Note: A defendant bears an evidential burden in relation to the matters in subsection (1A), see subsection 13.3(3) of the Criminal Code. - (1B) An offence based on subsection (1) is an offence of strict liability.